Ways to sell

 Step 5 – Exchange of contracts

 When all the buyers enquiries are answered, you will need to agree a completion date with your buyer and exchange contracts.
-Before you exchange contracts, you will need carefully read the contract, sign it, and return it to your conveyancer.
-You will also have to sign the transfer document, which is a legal document that both seller and buyer need to sign or transfer the ownership of the property.
+Before you exchange contracts, you will need to carefully read the contract, sign it, and return it to your conveyancer.
+You will also have to sign the transfer document, which is a legal document that both seller and buyer need to sign to transfer the ownership of the property.
 This must be signed in the presence of an independent witness over the age of 18 years and the original should be sent back to your conveyancer.
 Once the contracts have been exchanged, you are legally obliged to complete on the date agreed in the contract.

 Step 6 – Completion